-Indigenous Group Comment or Concern Summary of Proponent's Response Agency Response House Cree Nation, Peguis First Nation, Pimicikamak Okimawin, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation, Tataskweyak Cree Nation of cultural importance. assessment of biophysical components where appropriate.
-As a result of input received from Indigenous groups, meetings were held to discuss proposed mitigation, monitoring and offsetting measures. federal authorities, Indigenous groups, the public and members of the technical advisory group (TAG), to address outstanding concerns.
+Indigenous Comment or Summary of Proponent's Response Agency Response Group Concern Reserves Tribal Council, Lake St. Martin First Nation, Manitoba Métis Federation, Misipawistik Cree Nation, Norway House Cree Nation, Peguis First Nation, Pimicikamak Okimawin, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation, Tataskweyak Cree Nation subsequent effects to fish and fish habitat, wetlands, riparian ecosystems, vegetation, wildlife, including species at risk and species of cultural importance.
+The Proponent is committed to ongoing consultation and engagement with Indigenous groups.
+Information obtained through the Indigenous engagement and consultation program has informed the assessment of cumulative effects to Indigenous valued components in the Project and was integrated into cumulative assessment of biophysical components where appropriate.
+As a result of input received from Indigenous groups, meetings were held to discuss proposed mitigation, monitoring and offsetting measures. measures, monitoring, and follow-up programs and the key mitigation measures identified by the Agency would minimize the Project's contributions to cumulative effects to valued components.
+The Agency developed key mitigation measures, follow-up, and monitoring programs, informed by consultation with federal authorities, Indigenous groups, the public and members of the technical advisory group (TAG), to address outstanding concerns.
 The Agency recognizes that some uncertainty remains regarding the extent and magnitude of cumulative effects to fish and fish habitat.
 The Agency understands that the Proponent committed to providing additional information regarding project effects and mitigation measures for fish and fish habitat to Fisheries and Oceans Canada through the Fisheries Act authorization process.
-C2 Berens River First Nation, Black River First Nation, Dakota Tipi First Nation, Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Lake St. Martin First Nation, Little Saskatchewan First Nation, Misipawistik Cree Nation, Norway House Cree Nation, Peguis First Nation, Pimicikamak Okimawin, Concerns regarding potential adverse cumulative effects to physical and cultural heritage sites and traditional lands which have been depleted due to multiple projects within the region.
+C2 Berens River First Nation, Black River First Nation, Dakota Tipi First Nation, Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Lake St. Martin First Nation, Little Concerns regarding potential adverse cumulative effects to physical and cultural heritage sites and traditional lands which have been depleted due to multiple projects within the region.
 The Proponent recognizes that people living and/or using the land and water in the vicinity of the proposed Project have experienced effects from past or ongoing activities and projects.
-The Proponent acknowledged that Project effects would result in the long-term loss of availability of traditional use resources or access to lands currently used for traditional practices, the permanent loss of traditional use sites and areas, and diminished value or importance of cultural sites and areas in the PDA and local assessment area (LAA) that diminish the general quality of experience on the lands.
-However, these effects are not anticipated to critically reduce or eliminate availability and access to lands, resources, and cultural sites and areas, and would be mitigated by the implementation of the proposed HRPP.
-The Agency agrees with the views expressed by the Indigenous groups, that the Project cannot be assessed independently of the legacy of cumulative effects related to flood management infrastructure in the area.
+The Proponent acknowledged that Project effects would result in the long-term loss of availability of traditional use resources or access to lands currently used for traditional practices, the permanent loss of traditional use sites and areas, and diminished value or importance of cultural sites and areas in the PDA and local The Agency agrees with the views expressed by the Indigenous groups, that the Project cannot be assessed independently of the legacy of cumulative effects related to flood management infrastructure in the area.
 The Agency recognizes that multiple flooding events have not only permanently altered the landscape but caused the displacement of Indigenous communities for years.
-The Agency acknowledges Indigenous groups have witnessed changes over time that have resulted in a decline of physical and cultural heritage sites and traditional lands.
-The Agency recognizes that some uncertainty remains regarding the extent and magnitude of cumulative effects to potential adverse cumulative effects to physical and cultural heritage sites and traditional lands.
-The Agency is of the
+The Agency acknowledges Indigenous groups have witnessed changes over time that have resulted in a decline of physical and